aregsar/aregsarblog/blog/2020/my-phpstorm-development-setup/index.md

 ### Add custom user keymap for the terminal panel

-open settings (cmd+,)
+Open settings (cmd+,)

-select `keymap`
+Select `keymap`

-expand `Tool Windows folder`
+Expand `Tool Windows folder`

-double click `Terminal` selection to open the shortcut settings box for the `Terminal`
+Double click `Terminal` selection to open the shortcut settings box for the `Terminal`

-select `remove opt+F12`
+Select `remove opt+F12`

-click the OK button to remove the existing short cut that conflicts with the MacOS shortcut
+Click the OK button to remove the existing short cut that conflicts with the MacOS shortcut

-double click `Terminal` selection to open the shortcut settings box for the `Terminal`
+Double click `Terminal` selection to open the shortcut settings box for the `Terminal`

-click `add keyboard short cuts`
+Click `add keyboard short cuts`

-using the keyboard type `cmd+3` and then do not type on keyboard before next step
+Using the keyboard type `cmd+3` and then do not type on keyboard before next step

-click the OK button to add the new short cut
+Click the OK button to add the new short cut

 ### Add custom user keymap for the file structure popup

-open settings (cmd+,)
+Open settings (cmd+,)

-click `keymap`
+Click `keymap`

-type `file structure` in the search box
+Type `file structure` in the search box

-under `Main men > navigate` double click `File Structure` selection
+Under `Main men > navigate` double click `File Structure` selection

-using the keyboard type `cmd+4` and then do not type on keyboard before next step
+Using the keyboard type `cmd+4` and then do not type on keyboard before next step

-click the OK button to add the short cut
+Click the OK button to add the short cut

 ## Add custom user keymap for the Find Window

+Open settings dialog using `cmd+,`

+Click `keymap` in the left pane

-To find the keymap setting for the find window open settings dialog using `cmd+,` keymap in left pane type in `find`
+Type `find` in the search box in the left pane to find the keymap setting for the find window

-in right pane find the `Find` result under the `Tool Windows` node.
-It is mapped to `cmd+3` which we mapped to the terminal window shortcut
+Double click on it and select `remove shortcut` to remove the current mapping, which is `cmd+3`that we mapped to the terminal window shortcut

-double click on it and select `remove shortcut` to remove the current mapping and click OK.
+Double click on it again and select `add keyboard shortcut`

-double click on it again and select `add keyboard shortcut` type `cmd+9` on the keyboard and click OK with the mouse.
+Type `cmd+9` on the keyboard and then click OK with the mouse.

 > You may get a warning prompt that that `cmd+9` keymap is assigned to version control.
-I just ignore and override the
-> warning since I dont use the editors source control features.
+I just ignore and override the warning since I dont use the editors source control features.

-finally click OK to close the settings dialog and save the new setting.
+Finally click OK to close the settings dialog and save the new setting.

 ## Shortcut listing